LilSecret/LilSecret/README.md

 ### Hey, I'm Charles aka LilSecret👋🏽

-I'm a 19-year-old student at Devslopes Academy based in Utah.
-I started my coding journey back in highschool of 2019.
-Software development is a fascinating and see myself doing it long-term.
-I have a passion for learning, growing, and building things that bring better experience for everyone.
-Thanks to google and everyone in the world for a wonderful place to grow.
+I am a 20-year-old student at Devslopes Academy, located in Utah.
+My coding journey began in high school in 2019 when I took a web development class that inspired me greatly.
+I am deeply passionate about learning, growing, and creating innovative solutions that enhance experiences.
+Happy Coding!

 ## 📦 Toolbox